How To Buy Gold And Silver: 5 Easy Steps

 Which metals are you most interested in buying?
 Your choices, from most expensive to least expensive, are:

 Copper is more of a "semi-precious metal" but its industrial uses make it worth mentioning here.
 Silver is the next cheapest and perhaps the most popular.
+Many millions of 1 oz American Silver Eagle coins are sold each year.

 Platinum and palladium are mainly used in the auto industry.
 They are less common as bullion, but these products do appeal to a growing number of investors.
 These metals also offer some diversity for a portfolio that already includes gold and silver.